airbreather/Autopelago/doc/redesign.md

 - Change the current GPS location (if we're not already at the Target APMW location)
 - Change the number of successes so far against the target APMW location (if we're there and we succeed)
+- Update the history of aura-related events (if there's an active aura that influences or is influenced by something else that we've done)
 - Transition the PRNG state to the next one (if we used it at all)

 I believe that there should **always** be at least one thing to do in each transition.
 There are two things that look like exceptions to that rule: